saulmaldonado/angular-mock-authentication-backend/README.md

 # Mock Authentication Backend Angular 9

 An Angular HttpInterceptor that will simulate basic unencrypted authentication (email and password).
+Made to replace the deprecated classes from @angular/http/testing MockBackend and MockConnection.

 ### Setup